jameshuang12/jameshuang12/README.md

 # 👋 Hi Traveler!
-Welcome To James Huang Github Account.
+Welcome To James Huang's Github Account.

-I am a senior at Vanderbilt University double majoring in Computer Science and Applied Mathematics.
+I recently graduated from Vanderbilt University, double majoring in Computer Science and Applied Mathematics.
+I am currently working at IBM as a Platform Engineer.

 ### Tech Stacks I Have Experience In: